Opdorp

 Opdorp is one of the three towns making up the municipality of Buggenhout in East Flanders, Belgium.
-Sometimes it's classified in the Denderstreek.
+Sometimes it is classified as part of the Denderstreek.

 Opdorp is at the geographical centre of Flanders, Belgium.
 It is also the point at which three provinces meet: Brabant, Antwerp, and East Flanders.

 Opdorp developed around a triangular dries (village square).
 The dries contains a chapel and the village pump.
 The town hall, school and former monastery were built around the square.